 Troubleshooting

 The fastest path from a symptom to a fix.
-Each item below is read as: what you see, what it means, and what to do next — grouped by the part of the product it touches.
-When a fix has a fuller explanation elsewhere, the link is in the “do next” cell.
+Each item below is read as: what you see, what it means, and what to do next.

 Install & the ribbon tab